mwongau/todoList-vue/README.md

 # Vue 3 + Vite

-## A Todo List which is implemented by Vue 3, Vite, HTML and CSS.
+## A Todo List which is implemented by Vue 3, Vite, Javascript, HTML and CSS.
 ### Currently only add and delete functions are supported.

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.